guroteske/al-guides/Hardmode Ship Guide.md

 Cassin & Downes
  - Role: Cheap tanky destroyers; no stand-out stats
  - Description: The absolute cheapest vanguard units in the game, costing 7 fuel each.
 While their statlines are generally low, bringing little of value for the sake of filling map stat requirements aside from the fact that destroyers in general have high evasion, their fuel cost makes them incredibly useful as farming ships.
 Their self-heal ability also makes them the absolute tankiest destroyers over the course of multiple fights.
 Expect low damage output, but a generalist statline gives them relatively consistent performance on auto control, with decent anti-air output.
+Differences between the two are marginal and irrelevant, with Cassin only having +3 luck over her sister.

 Ayanami
  - Role: Primo torpedo nuker; very high torpedo stat